NxPKG/khulnasoft-docs/content/magic-transit/_partials/_traffic-steering.md

 Note that because ECMP balances flows probabilistically, the use of weights is only approximate.

-For more on $1 tunnel weights, contact your Cloudflare customer service manager.
+For more on $1 tunnel weights, contact your Khulnasoft customer service manager.

 {{</Aside>}}